Frequently Asked Questions

 Q: When did the study begin?
 And how many more years will the study continue?

 A: The Women’s Health Study: From Adolescence to Adulthood, which started in 2012, is a longitudinal study so we hope to collect questionnaires and specimens for many years to come.
 Our study is completely voluntary, but we do hope our participants will choose to continue participating year after year.
+If you would like to withdraw from future participation, please contact the study team.

 A: Absolutely!
-Just send us your new mailing address, and we can mail you your annual sample collection kit to collect the samples at home and return to the study team via FedEx.
+Send us your new mailing address, and we can mail you your annual sample collection kit to collect the samples at home and return to the study team via FedEx.
 The annual questionnaire will be emailed to you each year to be completed online, but you can also request a paper copy.

 Q: What happens to my samples after I collect them?